So you recently delivered your baby and want to get back into exercise.

-There are many different changes that happen to your body during pregnancy and during the postpartum period.
+Many changes happen to your body during pregnancy and during the postpartum period.

-Whether you had a C-section or not, your body needs time to heal any wounds you encountered, and restore things back to the way they were.
+Whether you had a C-section or not, your body needs time to heal.

-Take your time, and reintroduce different kinds of activities one at a time.
+Go slow, and reintroduce light exercise activities one at a time.

-How long did you wait after your delivery to exercise?
+How long did you wait after your delivery to do regular exercise?

 Did you experience any of these complications?

-- When Can You Lift Weights After Having a Baby
+- When Can You Lift Heavy Weights After Having a Baby?

 Sharing is Caring – Send This To A Mom In Need!